engula/engula/docs/design.md

 The manifest file and all data files are immutable and replicated in storage units, while the manifest journal is replicated in control units for incremental updates.
 The control unit is responsible to maintain the manifest and distribute files among storage units.

-A storage unit stores immutable files on the local file system.
+A storage unit stores files on the local file system.
 The storage unit is designed to be as reliable and cost-effective as possible.
 It relies on the performance of the local file system without further optimizations.
 We leave performance optimization to the upper level, which has more application context to make better trade-offs.
-For instance, a dedicated cache tier can be introduced on top of the compute to boost read performance on demand.
+For instance, a dedicated cache tier can be introduced on top of the compute to boost read performance on-demand.

 The storage unit also records access statistics for each file and reports them to the control unit.
 The control unit calculates the hotness of individual files from these statistics to balance file distribution.
 For example, the control unit can add more replicas for hot files in the fast storage tier to share traffics, while keeping cool files in the slow storage tier to save cost.

-In addition, the control unit can schedule background jobs to reorganize files in storage units.
+In addition, the control unit can schedule background jobs to reorganize files in storage units when necessary.
-For example, the control unit can schedule compactions to merge files with overlapped ranges to improve read performance.
-The control unit can also schedule compressions or garbage collections to reduce storage usage.
+For example, it can schedule compactions to merge files with overlapped ranges to improve read performance, or schedule compressions or garbage collections to reduce storage usage.
 When a background job is scheduled, the control unit provisions a background unit to run it.
-Since the background job is fault-tolerant and will not affect foreground services even if it fails, the background unit can be served with cheap but unreliable resources to save cost.
+Since the background job is fault-tolerant and will not affect foreground services even if it fails, the background unit can be served with cheap but unreliable resources to further save cost.

 ## Consensus Algorithm (TODO)

 Engula develops a variant of the Raft consensus algorithm to serve its architecture.
-The original Raft algorithm bundles the compute and storage of logs together, which is the opposite of Engula's design.
+The original Raft algorithm bundles the compute and storage of logs together, which is opposite to Engula's design.

 ## Distributed Transaction (TODO)